jafear11/CN_Project/README.md

 4. The file `network.py` contains the data structure with all the corresponding methods.
 5. The file `simulation.sh` is a simulation to find the dependancy of the average cost, average duration, and the acceptance ratio.
 6. The executable for the report is in `assignment_4.py`.
 This executable contains an example of a simulation of a small network with fixed demands (files contained in Assignment_4 folder).
 This is the experiment that is compared with in the report to check that the project works.
-7. Also `video.py` is a file to convert the saved steps of `assignment_4.py` into a video.
-Works with other folder if they are saved with the same naming criterion.

 ## Dependencies